esplo/next-cognito/Readme.md

 # next-js-cognito-frontend

-A Next.js example with amazon-cognito-auth-js.
+a SPA exmaple by Next.js with amazon-cognito-auth-js

 ## this example illustrates